This publication is a summary of pay and entitlements for award free employees.

 - unincorporated partnerships (e.g. Jane and Bob Smith trading as Jane’s Beauty)

-- unincorporated trust arrangements (e.g. Jane and Bob Smith as trustees for Jane’s Beauty)
+- unincorporated trust arrangements (e.g. Jane and Bob Smith as trustees for the Smith Family Trust, trading as Jane’s Beauty)

 - incorporated associations and other non-profit bodies that are not trading or financial corporations